amino-cloud/amino/DevManual.md

 Step 0
 ------
 Make sure that you have the pre-requisite technologies installed.
 This includes HDFS, Hadoop, ZooKeeper, and Accumulo.
-Also, this assumes that you have at least Java 1.6 installed and Maven
+Also, this assumes that you have at least Java 1.6 installed and Maven.
+For Accumulo, there needs to be an account that has permissions System.CREATE_TABLE, System.ALTER_TABLE, and System.DROP_TABLE.
+You'll also need to set the scan authorizations on the user, which for the examples below "U" should suffice.

 Step 1
 ------